mashashavelskaya/vue/README.md

-## Vue 2 has reached End of Lifeggggggggggggggggggggg
+## Vue 2 has reached End of Lifegggggggggggggggggggggvvvvvvvvvvvvvvvvvvvvvvvv

 **You are looking at the now inactive repository for Vue 2.
 The actively maintained repository for the latest version of Vue is [vuejs/core](https://github.com/vuejs/core).**